TERREMEMBER/hdb/gpMgmt/bin/README.gpexpand.md

 transfer database to jump consistent hash after upgrade.
 Tools will be provided to do so.

-gpexpand expands cluster and transfer modulo hash distributed data to jump consistent hash altogether.
+hdbexpand expands cluster and transfer modulo hash distributed data to jump consistent hash altogether.

 #### 6 to 6 upgrade